Immortality (Pearl Jam song)

-"Immortality" is a song by the American rock band Pearl Jam, released on June 6, 1995 as the third single from the band's third studio album, Vitalogy (1994).
-Although credited to all members of Pearl Jam, it was primarily written by vocalist Eddie Vedder.
+"Immortality" is a song by the American rock band Pearl Jam, released on June 6, 1995, as the third single from the band's third studio album, Vitalogy (1994).
 The song peaked at number 10 on the Billboard Mainstream Rock Tracks chart.
 The song was included on Pearl Jam's 2004 greatest hits album, rearviewmirror (Greatest Hits 1991–2003).

 Lyrics

 The lyrical interpretation of "Immortality" can be disputed, as many feel it may be about Nirvana frontman Kurt Cobain's death, although vocalist Eddie Vedder has denied this.
 He stated:

 No, that was written when we were on tour in Atlanta.
 It's not about Kurt.
 Nothing on the album was written directly about Kurt, and I don't feel like talking about him, because it [might be seen] as exploitation.
 But I think there might be some things in the lyrics that you could read into and maybe will answer some questions or help you understand the pressures on someone who is on a parallel train...

 In a later interview, Vedder talked about how he thought of Cobain and himself as "parallel trains."
 He said, "You look at it objectively and you think, 'What could be so fucking hard about being in a band?'
 But if you're coming from a place that's real, it's much harder."